high school students project

 What Does the HOCHRE Program Actually Involve?

 Think of HOCHRE as a major for high school.
 Instead of just taking standalone elective classes, students in 10th through 12th grade can enroll in a specific HOCHRE track.
-This isn’t just about sitting in a classroom; it’s about doing.
+This isn’t just about sitting in a classroom. it’s about doing.

 Each track combines standard academic courses with specialized, project-based learning.
-For example, a student in the Digital Media track won’t just learn about video editing software; they’ll work with a team to produce a short documentary for a local non-profit.
+For example, a student in the Digital Media track won’t just learn about video editing software. they’ll work with a team to produce a short documentary for a local non-profit.
 It’s learning with a purpose.
 Some of the most popular tracks for the 2026-2027 school year include Green Energy Technologies, AI & Machine Learning, Health Sciences, and Entrepreneurship.

 The core components of every track include: